The 2020 National Defense Authorization Act

 Victims have two years from the date of injury to file a claim.
 However, victims seeking redress in 2020 are able to file claims for injuries that occurred in 2017.

 If you or a loved one were affected by a medical malpractice situation while serving in the military, please contact us today for a FREE consultation.
-At the Offices of Michael S. Lamonsoff in NYC, our team of dedicated, experienced lawyers can help you receive the compensation you deserve.
+At the Offices of Michael S. Lamonsoff, our team of dedicated, experienced personal injury lawyers in NYC can help you receive the compensation you deserve.